shaunlebron/ClojureScript-Syntax-in-15-minutes/README.md

 JavaScript for use in the browser.

-ClojureScript is fundamentally different from JavaScript and other compile-to-JS languages like Dart, CoffeeScript, and LiveScript.
+ClojureScript is fundamentally different from JavaScript and other compile-to-JS languages like Dart, CoffeeScript, and TypeScript.
 It uses a more powerful yet simpler syntax, it employs useful defaults to combat the "new spaghetti code" that is mutatable stateful objects, and it supports a lot of UI data-binding patterns at a native language level.